 Explore with Us

 The garden showcases hundreds of annual flowers each year, a variety of container plantings, perennials, native plantings, ornamental grasses, hostas and much more.
 The garden is also an All-America Selections (AAS) Display Garden, offering the public an opportunity to view the newest AAS flower and vegetable winners.
-More information can be found in our gardens and collections section.
+More information can be found on our gardens and collections page.

 Plant a Seed for the Future

 The Horticulture Display Garden relies on the generosity of donors and volunteers to help the garden grow.
 We have an exciting vision for future expansion and enhancement as part of our Horticulture Display Garden Master Plan, but we need your help to make it happen.